siddharthaAgarwal/Lamport-OTP/README.md

 ### Making the key pair
 ● To create the private key Alice uses the random number generator to produce 256 pairs of random numbers (2×256 numbers in total), each number being 256 bits in size.
 This private key is available to Alice only.
-She can use it to sign messages.
+She can use it to sign messages.<br>
 ● Public key creation is done by hashing each of these numbers using a 256-bit cryptographic hash function